 - If you are married or in a civil partnership, either parent can register the birth.

 - If you are not married or in a civil partnership but you want the father/parent's details to be included on the birth certificate, then both parents must attend together.

 Visit GOV.UK for more information on who can register a birth.

 Documents you need to bring

 - NHS red book or discharge summary sheet

 - proof of identity for the baby's parents aren't required but help make sure the registration is accurate (for example, passport, driving licence or utility bill)

 They also need to know:

-- the father's forenames, surname, place of birth and occupation
+- the parents' forenames, surname, date and place of birth, occupation and any other names

-- the month and year the mother and father got married
+- the month and year the parents got married

 - whether the mother has been married more than once